How much is your car worth?

 The GMC Terrain weighs 777 to 1176 pounds more than the Nissan Kicks.
 The NHTSA advises that heavier vehicles are much safer in collisions than their significantly lighter counterparts.
 Crosswinds also affect lighter cars more.

 The Terrain’s corrosion warranty is 1 year longer than the Kicks’ (6 vs. 5 years).

-GMC pays for scheduled maintenance on the Terrain for 2 years and 24,000 miles.
-GMC will pay for oil changes, lubrication and any other required maintenance (up to 2 oil changes).
+GMC pays for the first scheduled maintenance on the Terrain.
+GMC will pay for the first oil change, lubrication and any other required maintenance in the first year.
 Nissan doesn’t pay scheduled maintenance for the Kicks.

 There are over 57 percent more GMC dealers than there are Nissan dealers, which makes it much easier should you ever need service under the Terrain’s warranty.

 The Terrain’s standard 1.5 turbo 4 cyl. produces 48 more horsepower (170 vs. 122) and 89 lbs.-ft. more torque (203 vs. 114) than the Kicks’ 1.6 DOHC 4 cyl.
 The Terrain’s optional 2.0 turbo 4 cyl. produces 130 more horsepower (252 vs. 122) and 146 lbs.-ft. more torque (260 vs. 114) than the Kicks’ 1.6 DOHC 4 cyl.

 The Terrain’s 1.6 turbo diesel produces 15 more horsepower (137 vs. 122) and 126 lbs.-ft. more torque (240 vs. 114) than the Kicks’ 1.6 DOHC 4 cyl.